feronikanm/gojahit-client/README.md

 skripsi ini tidak akan terselesaikan dengan baik.
 Ucapan terima kasih penulis ucapkan kepada:

-Keluarga, terutama orang tua, kakak, dan adik-adik yang telah memberikan bantuan, doa, dukungan, hiburan, kasih, dan sayang selama ini.
+- Keluarga, terutama orang tua, kakak, dan adik-adik yang telah memberikan bantuan, doa, dukungan, hiburan, kasih, dan sayang selama ini.
-Ibu Retno dan Bapak Hendra sebagai Dosen Pembimbing Seluruh Bapak dan Ibu Dosen Program Studi Informatika UPN “Veteran” Jawa Timur yang telah mendidik dan memberikan ilmunya.
+- Ibu Retno dan Bapak Hendra sebagai Dosen Pembimbing.
+- Seluruh Bapak dan Ibu Dosen Program Studi Informatika UPN “Veteran” Jawa Timur yang telah mendidik dan memberikan ilmunya.
-Teman seperjuangan yang ada dimanapun yang selalu mendoakan, mengingatkan, menghibur, dan menyemangati dalam pengerjaan skripsi ini.
+- Teman seperjuangan yang ada dimanapun yang selalu mendoakan, mengingatkan, menghibur, dan menyemangati dalam pengerjaan skripsi ini.
-Teman-teman Informatika angkatan 2017 dan kakak maupun adik tingkat serta pihak-pihak lain yang terkait yang tidak disebutkan atas segala bentuk kepeduliannya.
+- Teman-teman Informatika angkatan 2017 dan kakak maupun adik tingkat serta pihak-pihak lain yang terkait yang tidak disebutkan atas segala bentuk kepeduliannya.

 ## Special thanks to

-Mas [Muhammad Faisal Amir](linkedin.com/in/faisalamircs), my brother, who always supported me, encourage me to be confident, and suggest me with magic word like 'Just do it'.
+- Mas [Muhammad Faisal Amir](linkedin.com/in/faisalamircs), my brother, who always supported me, encourage me to be confident, and suggest me with magic word like 'Just do it'.
-Sdri [Annisa Raudya Wibowo](linkedin.com/in/annisawibowo), help me with query and understand SQL queries.
+- Sdri [Annisa Raudya Wibowo](linkedin.com/in/annisawibowo), help me with query and understand SQL queries.
-Mas [Mochamad Nor Fadilah](linkedin.com/in/fadil-mn), help me to get every bobot kriteria result and calculate the normalisasi, and show a way to put SQL query to PHP Code.
+- Mas [Mochamad Nor Fadilah](linkedin.com/in/fadil-mn), help me to get every bobot kriteria result and calculate the normalisasi, and show a way to put SQL query to PHP Code.
-Sdr [Mifa Abiyyu H](https://www.linkedin.com/in/mifaabiyyu) , help me to rearrange the result of the algorithm, so it doesn't come out double, and correct to be a descending value.
+- Sdr [Mifa Abiyyu H](https://www.linkedin.com/in/mifaabiyyu) , help me to rearrange the result of the algorithm, so it doesn't come out double, and correct to be a descending value.
-Sdri [Chilyatun Nisa'](linkedin.com/in/chilaact), help to ensure that my algorithm is true.
+- Sdri [Chilyatun Nisa'](linkedin.com/in/chilaact), help to ensure that my algorithm is true.
-Sdri [Afifah Nur Ariani](linkedin.com/in/afifahnurariani) from bangkit, helped me with the application landing page, because I adopted it from our bangkit final project.
+- Sdri [Afifah Nur Ariani](linkedin.com/in/afifahnurariani) from bangkit, helped me with the application landing page, because I adopted it from our bangkit final project.
-Sdri [Yuniar Intan Pratiwi](https://www.linkedin.com/in/yuniar-intan-pratiwi-9667411a), help me to find and get the data penjahit in Probolinggo City
+- Sdri [Yuniar Intan Pratiwi](https://www.linkedin.com/in/yuniar-intan-pratiwi-9667411a), help me to find and get the data penjahit in Probolinggo City
-Sdri [Natasha Widyasari](https://www.instagram.com/natasha_ws/?hl=en), help me to get data penjahit Sdri [Alifia Setyaning Yuniarti](linkedin.com/in/alifia-setiyaning-yuniarti-a02490214), help me to get data of the penjahit and fill data penjahit to the application and website, also fill data kategori penjahit to the application.
+- Sdri [Natasha Widyasari](https://www.instagram.com/natasha_ws/?hl=en), help me to get data penjahit
+- Sdri [Alifia Setyaning Yuniarti](linkedin.com/in/alifia-setiyaning-yuniarti-a02490214), help me to get data of the penjahit and fill data penjahit to the application and website, also fill data kategori penjahit to the application.
-Sdri [Aviatika Inayatullah](linkedin.com/in/aviatika-inayatullah-ba5184216), help me to fill data kategori penjahit to the application.
+- Sdri [Aviatika Inayatullah](linkedin.com/in/aviatika-inayatullah-ba5184216), help me to fill data kategori penjahit to the application.
-Srdi [Fajar Andhika Putra](linkedin.com/in/fajar-andhika-09722410b), help me fix and synchronize the CDM and PDM with the database.
+- Srdi [Fajar Andhika Putra](linkedin.com/in/fajar-andhika-09722410b), help me fix and synchronize the CDM and PDM with the database.
-Sdri [Muhammad Amir Fanani](linkedin.com/in/amir-fanani-bb0b891a2), help me with his VISA card in my Google Cloud Pratform for Google API Location.
+- Sdri [Muhammad Amir Fanani](linkedin.com/in/amir-fanani-bb0b891a2), help me with his VISA card in my Google Cloud Pratform for Google API Location.
-Sdri [Annisa Fadhilasari](https://www.instagram.com/nisafdlsr/?hl=en), help me with some discussion and information about skripsi.
+- Sdri [Annisa Fadhilasari](https://www.instagram.com/nisafdlsr/?hl=en), help me with some discussion and information about skripsi.
-Mbak [Ilvi Nur Diana](linkedin.com/in/ilvi-nur-diana-835a59b9), and Mas [Muhammad Thoriq Sholihuddin A.] help me write the laporan with shared to me their laporan.
+- Mbak [Ilvi Nur Diana](linkedin.com/in/ilvi-nur-diana-835a59b9), and Mas [Muhammad Thoriq Sholihuddin A.] help me write the laporan with shared to me their laporan.

 ## Colaborator